ryo4432/ros2_tutorial_collection/README.md

 ## Summary

-Each package has one function to make it easy to understand.
+Each package has one feature.

 - publish subscribe
   - individual process communication